ryukinix/ryukinix.github.io/about/index.md

 ## Tag of life
 Love Mathematics - then the subsequent science falls like a glove upon that passion.
 All knowledge is valid, but IT is the merger that captivates me more.

+## Programming Languages

+In general I like programming mostly in Python, Commmon Lisp and C. Sometimes I try to code in Go or other languages.

 ## Actual life

 Manoel M. Vilela Neto, is student in Computer Engineering since 2014 by the Federal University of Pará (UFPA) - Tucuruí, Pará, Brazil.
 It has interests in the area of computational intelligence and robotics.
 Currently, in addition graduation, he is participating in a project involving Core Routines on Operating System Unix-like with the advisor Alexandre Beletti.